roc-ket-cod-er/CustomDevBoard/journal.md

 I did some reaserach on the IMU that I am going to use, and, well, I have to say that it is going to be a pain.
 I couldn't find many that were supported by JLCPCB's manufacturing process, and the one that was, well, that ran on 1.8V.
 So, basically, I am going to have to at a 1.8V line and a voltage shifter.
 Sadness.
 I started reading the datasheet too.

 **HOURS COMPLTED 1 (*TOTAL:73*)**

+## Day 27: July 1st: CANADA DAY !!!

+On the day of our contry, I started with the circutry to convert the power stuff at 1.8V to the 3.3V.

+I decided on a power supply (SSP6206-18NR) and worked on learning how the voltage level changer works.

+**HOURS COMPLETED: 2 (*TOTAL:75*)**

+## Day 28: July 2nd